iotc-secretariat/iotc-tcac-simulations/README.md

 -   For historical reasons, the waters of the Chagos Archipelago were considered to be under the sovereignty of the United Kingdom of Great Britain and Northern Ireland (`GBR`)

 -   In addition to having an NJA in the Indian Ocean, France (OT) (`FRAT`) shall be considered de facto as an IOTC Coastal State (see Appendix 4, para.
-2 of the [Report of the 12^th^ Technical Committee on Allocation Criteria](https://iotc.org/documents/TCAC/12/RE))
+2 of the [Report of the 12th Technical Committee on Allocation Criteria](https://iotc.org/documents/TCAC/12/RE))

 -   The European Union / REIO (`EUR`) has an NJA in the Indian Ocean (i.e., the NJA around Réunion and Mayotte) and, for this reason, "*should benefit from an allocation that relates to the size of the EEZ of its outermost territories in the IOTC Area of Competence.*" (see Appendix 4, para.
-2 of the [Report of the 12^th^ Technical Committee on Allocation Criteria](https://iotc.org/documents/TCAC/12/RE))
+2 of the [Report of the 12th Technical Committee on Allocation Criteria](https://iotc.org/documents/TCAC/12/RE))

 -   Despite the above, `EUR` "(...) *would not be seeking the application of paragraph 6.6(1)(b) of the coastal state allocation criteria (...)*" (see Appendix 4, para.
-2 of [Report of the 12^th^ Technical Committee on Allocation Criteria](https://iotc.org/documents/TCAC/12/RE))
+2 of [Report of the 12th Technical Committee on Allocation Criteria](https://iotc.org/documents/TCAC/12/RE))

 -   There are different views as whether `EUR` "(...) *should benefit from the portion of the coastal state allocation criteria related to aspirations under paragraph 6.6(1)(a) (...)*" (see Appendix 4, para.
-2 of the [Report of the 12^th^ Technical Committee on Allocation Criteria](https://iotc.org/documents/TCAC/12/RE)).
+2 of the [Report of the 12th Technical Committee on Allocation Criteria](https://iotc.org/documents/TCAC/12/RE)).
 In their current configurations, the simulations considered `EUR` as benefiting from the portion of allocation specified by paragraph 6.6(1)(a) of [IOTC-2024-TCAC13-REF02](https://iotc.org/documents/TCAC/13/REF02E)

 -   Following TCAC12, in consultations between the IOTC Secretariat and the United Kingdom of Great Britain and Northern Ireland (`GBR`), `GBR` informed the Secretariat that para 6.6.(1)(b) would not apply to their case, but that paragraph 6.6.(1)(a) and (c) would.
 This understanding has been incorporated into the current configuration of the TCAC simulations conducted by the Secretariat.

-### Historical Catches {#historicalCatch}
+### Historical Catches

 This information is essential for calculating the third component (*catch-based*) of the allocation criteria and can be downloaded from [`cfg/HISTORICAL_CATCH_ESTIMATES.csv`](./HISTORICAL_CATCH_ESTIMATES.csv).
 The file can be opened as a spreadsheet using MS Excel, LibreOffice Calc, Google Sheets, or any text editor.